GitHver/nixisotemp/assets/guides/prereadme.md

 ### Home manager bootstrapping

-Once you've booted into your system and logged in to your user; open any terminal emultor (Alacritty for example) and type in the following:
+Once you've booted into your system and logged in to your user account open any terminal emulator (Alacritty for example) and type in the following:

 ```
 home-install